IslamRustamov/react-native-rich-text-input/README.md

 2. Select a portion of text and add different styles (bold, italic, underline, strikethrough) (iOS)
 3. Add native context menu for formatting (iOS)
 4. Add onChange prop (iOS)
+5. Return text without markdown

 # TODO

 1. Ability to enable certain format and apply it without selecting a portion of text
 2. Returning active formats for a selection
 3. Returning text with markdown
-4. Returning text without markdown

 ## Contributing